guicastrofer/automatic-click/README.md

 #
 <h1>Automatic Click and Move Application</h1>
-A Auto Mouse Mover and Clicker using Java FX.
+A Auto Mouse Mover and Clicker using Java FX 11.

 <h2>Requirements</h2>
 <ol>